Sanafathima95773/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ## AIM:
 To write a python program to find the distance two 2 points
 ## ALGORITHM:
+Step 1:
+import math

+Step 2:
+Write the function to find the distance

+Step 3:
+Get the inputs

+Step 4:
+Substitute the values in the distance formula formula

+Step 5:
+End the program
 ### PROGRAM:
 ```
 #Program to find the distance between two points.